stanleyhlng/fluxible/docs/faq.md

 ## Stores

-### Why do the stores need to "clear" in `initialize` if the dispatcher and stores are `new`'d?

-They are not clearing, just setting initial state.
-It is good to initial properties in the constructor/initialize for v8 optimization (even if that means setting it to `null`).

 ### Can I call an action from a store?

 Right now, it is not possible.
 This will require some thought on how to ensure that the server can keep track of actions that are executed from stores.